evanrolfe/pntest/README.md

 # PnTest

 An HTTP (and Websockets) proxy for performing penetration tests against web applications, with advanced capabilities for handling single-page-applications.
-This repo contains the frontend GUI application based on python3.6 and PySide2.
+This repo contains the frontend GUI application based on Python 3.9 and PySide2.

 ![](./screenshot.png)